 BART was designed with one goal in mind: to support and expand the ability of any agency or organization to effectively accomplish its mission of disaster or emergency response.
 It was specifically engineered to provide added resources to a devastated area, not to further deplete them.

-BART remains stocked and ready to roll normally within two hours of an official deployment from the agency in charge.
-Our teams of qualified drivers can have BART practically anywhere in the continental U.S. and set up to support the local rescue efforts in 40 hours or less.
+BART remains stocked and ready to roll normally within 24 hours of an official deployment request from the agency in charge.
+Our qualified drivers can have BART practically anywhere in the continental U.S. and set up to support the local rescue efforts in 48-72 hours or less.